MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ## Step four - Upload data

 After you create your source .csv file, you can upload it to the Workplace Analytics service.
-See [Upload organizational data](Upload-organizational-data.md).
+If this is the first time that you will upload organizational data, see [Upload organizational data (first upload)](upload-organizational-data-1st.md).
+If this is not the first time, see [Upload organizational data (subsequent uploads)](upload-organizational-data.md).

 After your data is successfully uploaded, Workplace Analytics will perform additional validation and processing to complete provisioning.
 The Workplace Analytics team will contact your Workplace Analytics administrator if any problems arise.